ArthurAmmeux/OpenMDAO_class_generator/README.md

 @Author Arthur Ammeux

-Generates code to make OpenMDAO components and groups
+Generates code to make OpenMDAO components and groups (implementing the om.Component and om.Group class)

 ## How to use the program ?